-- Dedicated staff members have been trained and educated on how to detect potential signs and symptoms of COVID-19, general infection control practices that include hand hygiene, proper use of PPE, and cough/ sneeze etiquette.
+- Dedicated staff members have been trained and educated on how to detect potential signs and symptoms of COVID-19.
+They have also been trained on general infection control practices that include hand hygiene, proper use of PPE and cough/ sneeze etiquette.

 - All new admissions, readmissions and high-risk, immunocompromised patients may be tested for COVID-19 during an outbreak, or if requested by a physician.

-- All residents are screened daily for respiratory function and any signs and symptoms of COVID-19, to include vital signs such as Temperature, Blood Pressure, Pulse, and Pulse Ox (oxygenation levels).
+- All residents are screened daily for respiratory function and for any signs and symptoms of COVID-19, which include vital signs such as Temperature, Blood Pressure, Pulse and Pulse Ox (oxygenation levels).

-- In addition to screening residents daily, the facility is also screening our staff and visitors daily at the start of their workday for signs and symptoms, to include temperature using our screening tool.
-Should the criteria be met upon screening, the staff or visitor would be prohibited from entering facility and Administration will be notified.
+- In addition to screening the residents daily, the facility is also screening our staff and visitors daily at the start of their workday for signs and symptoms, including temperature, using our screening tool.
+Should the criteria be met upon screening, the staff or visitor would be prohibited from entering facility, and Administration will be notified.

 - Hand sanitizer stations have been strategically placed throughout the facility for ease of use.

-- Signage has been posted throughout the facility as a reminder to use proper hand hygiene, cough and sneeze etiquette.
+- Signage has been posted throughout the facility as a reminder to use proper hand hygiene, as well as cough and sneeze etiquette.